 13. Mortise and Tenon Joint

 One of the classics when it comes to wood joinery, it has been an old favorite among woodworkers from the start.
-Many love it because it looks elegant and also a strong joint.
+Many love it because it looks elegant and also has a strong joint.
 When done correctly, you can achieve beautiful and tight joints for your project.

 14. Half-Blind Dovetail Joint